-The conduct of analyzing the lexical features of medicine product warnings manifest the communicative intent of product manufacturers specifically on helping the consumers in doing and following the product precautionary measures.
-It can be supposed that linguistic features such as the lexical aspects bring a vital impact on the legal-content adequacy of medicine product warnings, thus, helping the consumers in coming out with informed decisions during the presale and post sale of the medicine products.
+The conduct of analyzing the lexical and syntactical features of medicine product warnings manifest the communicative intent of product manufacturers specifically on helping the consumers in doing and following the product precautionary measures.
+It can be supposed that linguistic features such as these micro and macro linguistic aspects bring a vital impact on the legal-content adequacy of medicine product warnings, thus, helping the consumers in coming out with informed decisions during the presale and post sale of the medicine products.

 Considering the informational tidbits from the different medicine warning extracts, Philippine legislatures can further improve the existing product warning law through Consumer Act of the Philippines based on various research and issues associated with consumer product warnings.
-It brings to fruition the application if not introduction of parallel guidelines in Philippine context.
-Significantly, the law can set the standard of reasonableness for the business industry to follow, thus upholding the consumers' right to live in a safe and healthy milieu.
+Significantly, the law can set the parallel guidelines or standard of reasonableness of what the product warning content should be from alert lexicon, nature of hazard, means to avoid the hazard, and consequences of not avoiding it for the business industry to follow, thus upholding the consumers' right to live in a safe and healthy milieu.